Product Roadmap, Roadmap Management

 6. GitHub Public Roadmap

 GitHub’s public roadmap is popular primarily because of its easy to understand and concise interface.
 It provides users information about new features of the code repository, asks for feedback, while highlighting the expected modifications in its products.
 It provides users a transparent outline of what to expect every quarter.
-Even as some descriptions are technical, the filter functionality ensures relevant information is presented to users.

 GitHub Product Roadmap Example